Ant in a Glass Jar: Biography

 Polina Zherebtsova, a documentarian, poet and author of the famous diaries, covering her childhood, adolescence and youth that witnessed three Chechen wars.

 Since 2002, she has begun to work as a journalist.
 She is a member of PEN International and the Union of Journalists of Russia.
 She has been awarded the Janusz Korczak international prize in Jerusalem in two categories (narrative and documentary prose).
 In 2012, she was awarded The Andrei Sakharov Award "For Journalism as an Act of Conscience".
 Since 2013, she has been living in Finland.

 Polina Zherebtsova was born in 1985 in Grozny and lived there for almost twenty years.
 She considers herself a cosmopolitan as she has multi-national ancestry.
 Polina’s father died when she was very young.
 Polina’s maternal grandfather Zherebtsov Anatoly Pavlovich, with whom she had formed a friendship, worked in Grozny for more than 25 years as a TV journalist-cameraman.
 Polina’s maternal grandmother was a professional artist.
 Paternal grandfather was an actor and musician.
 Polina’s paternal grandmother was a professional actress.

 In 1994, Polina started keeping a diary in which she recorded what was happening around her.
 Her diaries cover her childhood, adolescence and youth that witnessed three Chechen wars.
 School, first love, quarrels with parents, what is familiar to any teenager, side by side in the life of Polina with the bombing, starvation, devastation and poverty.

-On 21 October of 1999 she was wounded by shrapnel during a missile attack on Grozny Central Market.
+On 21 October 1999 she was wounded by shrapnel during a missile attack on Grozny Central Market.

 Since 2002, she has begun to work as a journalist.
 In 2003-2004, she studied at the School of Correspondents.

 In 2004, Chechen diary was completed when the author was 19 years old.

 In 2006, she has been awarded the Janusz Korczak international prize in Jerusalem in two categories (narrative and documentary prose).
 Competition theme was "terror and children."

 Since 2007, she has been a member of the Russian Union of Journalists.

 In 2010, she graduated from the Stavropol North Caucasus University with a degree in General Psychology.

 In 2011, "Polina Zherebtsova's Journal: Chechnya 1999-2002" was published.

 Since 2012, she has been a member of PEN International.

 In 2012, she was awarded The Andrei Sakharov Award "For Journalism as an Act of Conscience".

 In 2013, she has received a political asylum in Finland.

 In 2014, "Ant in a Glass Jar" was published.